cristiancrazy/cristiancrazy/README.md

 If you need to contact me, please use my email address.
 I will answer as soon as possible.

+### Actually Working On

+#### BiblioDGN Project (Self-Hosted Web application)

+I am actually working on some volunteering project, such as the project named **BiblioDNG**.
+This project is a web application, made primarily in Go and HTML Templates, which enables a specific category of users to register and manage a *Town Local Library*.

+This Project will become public available, under the MIT license, as soon as we (me and my collabotors) finish the first stable version (v1.0).

+In our release schedule, it will happens on June or July 2024.

 ### Archived Old Projects
 - [🔭] [Mediaticon](https://mediaticon.rootlet.it) - was a free-to-use but closed-source project, commissioned
 to the Rootlet team by a company.